Psychological Defense Mechanisms

 Certain defense mechanisms may be helpful if they are mature and properly applied.
 However, less mature coping mechanisms can have negative consequences such as symptoms of depression, or difficulty forming and maintaining healthy relationships with friends and family.
 Here are some of the most common defense mechanisms seen in therapy.

-The most commonly used defense mechanism is denial
+Denial: The most common defense mechanism

 Displacement